MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 ## Code example

+> [!IMPORTANT]
+> For any project that makes use of the Windows UI (WinUI) Library toolkit, you go through the same preliminary setup setps.
+For more background, setup, and support info, see [Getting started with the Windows UI Library](/uwp/toolkits/winui/getting-started).

-This example shows how you can use NavigationView with both a top navigation pane on large window sizes and a left navigation pane on small window sizes.
-It can be adapted to left-only navigation by removing the _top_ navigation settings in the VisualStateManager.
+This example shows how you can use **NavigationView** with both a top navigation pane on large window sizes and a left navigation pane on small window sizes.
+It can be adapted to left-only navigation by removing the *top* navigation settings in the **VisualStateManager**.

 The example demonstrates a recommended way to set up navigation data that will work for many common scenarios.
-It also demonstrates how to implement backwards navigation with NavigationView's back button and keyboard navigation.
+It also demonstrates how to implement backwards navigation with **NavigationView**'s back button and keyboard navigation.

-This code assumes that your app contains pages with the following names to navigate to: _HomePage_, _AppsPage_, _GamesPage_, _MusicPage_, _MyContentPage_, and _SettingsPage_.
+This code assumes that your app contains pages with the following names to navigate to: *HomePage*, *AppsPage*, *GamesPage*, *MusicPage*, *MyContentPage*, and *SettingsPage*.
 Code for these pages is not shown.

 > [!IMPORTANT]
 > Information about the app's pages is stored in a [ValueTuple](/dotnet/api/system.valuetuple).
 This struct requires that the minimum version for your app project must be SDK 17763 or greater.
 If you use the WinUI version of NavigationView to target earlier versions of Windows 10, you can use the [System.ValueTuple NuGet package](https://www.nuget.org/packages/System.ValueTuple/) instead.